natalia-buzkova/english-for-designers/05-storytelling/index.md

 #### Secure attachment

-is the ability to build healthy, fulfilling and long-lasting relationships.
+Having a secure attachment means you have the ability to build healthy, fulfilling and long-lasting relationships.
 You feel safe, valued, understood both as a child and subsequently in your adult relationships.

 Some of the signs of secure attachment are:
 - trusting and connecting with people easily